GMAT Prep Time

 The LAS Difference

-The Analytical Writing and Integrated Reasoning sections are scored separately and do not contribute to the total GMAT score.
-The Analytical Writing section is scaled from 0-6 in half-point increments and the average score is 4.44.
-The Integrated Reasoning Section is scored from 1 to 8 in one-point increments and the average score for the section is 4.23.
+The Analytical Writing and Integrated Reasoning sections are scored separately but do not contribute to the total GMAT score.
+The Analytical Writing section is scaled from 0-6 in half-point increments, with an average score of 4.44.
+The Integrated Reasoning Section is scored from 1 to 8 in one-point increments, with an average score for the section is 4.23.

 GMAT Test Prep Options

 Our trained instructors are ready to help you prepare for the GMAT test!
 LAS offers One-to-One Meetings for any student looking for individualized test prep support.
 Students will work with a dedicated instructor to focus on their specific needs and pain points.
 Our instructor will design a personalized curriculum for each student that includes:

 - Initial meeting to determine best plan, set goals, and personalized study strategies

 - Pre and post-testing with ongoing progress tracking

 - Integrated standardized test preparation with executive functioning support

 - Ongoing error analysis for a fully adaptive curriculum

 - Key strategies for decision-making and problem solving on the GMAT